netbootxyz/build-pipelines/README.md

 The keyword `REPLACE_VERSION` will be substituted in at build time if the external release is version tracked with daily builds.

-At the core of the Asset repo concept and really our build infrastrucure as a whole is an endpoints yaml template:
+At the core of the Asset repo concept and really our build infrastructure as a whole is an endpoints yaml template:

 ```
 endpoints: